vectordotdev/vector/rfcs/2022-10-12-14742-flexible-metric-tags.md

 # RFC 14742 - Support for Duplicate and Bare Tags on Metrics

 Vector's current metric model supports only a single value for each tag.
-The `datadog_agent` source, however, may send metrics that contain multiple values for a given tag name, or bare tags with no value.
+Several sources, however, however, may send metrics that contain multiple values for a given tag name, or bare tags with no value.
 Vectors tag support should be enhanced to handle this data.